aliok/mobile-analytics-poc/README-elasticSearch.md

 Basically we have 2 parts:

-1. Event generation: Events generated are partially random and partially static.
+1. Event generation (fixtures.js): Events generated are partially random and partially static.
 Assume they came from mobile apps.

-2. Processing of the events: In this part, the code processes the events and creates documents.
+2. Processing of the events (generateElasticCurl.js): In this part, the code processes the events and creates documents.
 Well, actually instead of doing real integration with ElasticSearch, I chose to generate CURL statements.
    This way requires an additional copy-paste operation but it is simpler.